 Complaints against an education provider or program of study

-ANMAC is responsible for ensuring accredited programs are aligned with the correct accreditation standards.
+ANMAC is responsible for ensuring accredited programs are aligned with accreditation standards.

 ANMAC values complaints, recognising effective complaints management fosters an environment of safety, continuous quality improvement and promotes accountability and transparency.